However, a personal loan may be a better choice if you want flexibility, don’t have a down payment, or plan to use the funds for multiple expenses.

 Essentially, a car loan is designed only for buying a car.
 Usually, you’ll get a car loan from your dealership, although there are also online lenders that offer auto loans.
 Your auto loan is secured against the car that you buy, and will usually have fixed interest rates for a longer term.

-A personal loan is available from a few different lenders; banks, credit unions, or online lenders, to name a few.
-You can use a personal loan for many different purposes, like paying for a vacation, financing a wedding, or carrying out home repairs, as well as for buying a car.
-Personal loans are much more varied since they could be secured or unsecured, have fixed or variable rates, and be long term or short term.
+A personal loan is available from a few different lenders: banks, credit unions, or online lenders, to name a few.
+You can use a personal loan for many purposes, such as paying for a vacation, financing a wedding, making home repairs, or buying a car.
+Personal loans are much more varied, as they can be secured or unsecured, have fixed or variable rates, and be long- or short-term.

 | Auto Loan | Personal Loan | |